programminghistorian/jekyll/lessons/json-and-jq.md

 Let's create a table with one column with a tweet ID, and a second column with all the hashtags in each tweet, separated by a semicolon: `;`

 This is a relatively complex query that will require a multi-step filter.
-First, let's reduce the twitter JSON to just ids and the objects describing the hashtags.
+First, let's reduce the Twitter JSON to just ids and the objects describing the hashtags.
 Paste this filter into [jq play]:

 ```txt